Connected algebraic groups acting on three-dimensional Mori fibrations: Preliminaries

 \subsection{Mori fibrations}

-In this subsection we recall some notions from the Mori theory / minimal model program; see \cite{KM98,Mat02,K13} for more details. \begin{definition} A normal projective Gorenstein variety $Z$ defined over an arbitrary field is called \emph{Fano} if the anticanonical bundle $\omega_Z^{\vee}$ of $Z$ is ample.
-A \emph{del Pezzo surface} is a surface which is a Fano variety. \end{definition}
+In this subsection we recall some notions from the Mori theory / MMP; see \cite{KM98,Mat02,K13} for more details. \begin{definition} A normal projective Gorenstein variety $Z$ defined over an arbitrary field is called \emph{Fano} if the anticanonical bundle $\omega_Z^{\vee}$ of $Z$ is ample.
+A \emph{del Pezzo surface} is a surface that is a Fano variety. \end{definition}

-\begin{definition}Let $X$ be a proper scheme over a field $K$.
+\begin{definition}Let $X$ be a proper scheme over {an arbitrary field $K$}.
 Then one can associate to $X$ the \emph{Picard scheme} $\BPic_{X/K}$ and its neutral component $\BPic_{X/K}^0$, which is a connected group scheme of finite type parametrising the algebraically trivial line bundles on $X$ (see \cite[n.~232, Sect.~6]{FGA}, \cite{M64}, and \cite{O62}). \\The \emph{N\'eron-Severi scheme} $\BNS_{X/K}$ is defined via the following exact sequence of abelian group schemes:

 The abelian group of $K$-points $\BNS_{X/K}(K)$ is denoted by $\NS(X)$ and the \emph{Picard rank} of $X$ is defined as $\rho(X):=\dim_\Q \NS(X)_\Q.$ \end{definition}